 I asked the agent if I could visit some other apartments within the same complex that were larger.
 A few days later the agent showed me another two bedroom apartment within City Square Residence with windows facing the city centre.
 I visited the apartment during the evening and the skyline looked stunning.
 Even better, this particular apartment was slightly bigger at 1000 square feet.
 City Square Residence is right next to the MRT and a 30 minute commute to the city.
 The place was perfect.

-The next step was to enter into negotiations with the agent and this is where everything went pear shaped.
+After selecting the property I liked at City Square Residence, the next step was to enter into negotiations with the agent and this is where everything went pear shaped.
 The asking price was $3,500 however I wanted to make an offer of $3,000 per month.
 My agent advised against this numerous times and scared me into believing that there were others waiting to snap up the property and I would lose it if I started to negotiate.
-They would not puIt forward my offer.
+They would not put forward my offer.
 Eventually I relented and asked them to offer $3,300 as I really wanted the place.
 The landlord accepted my offer within 10 minutes.

 I believe that I could have got the apartment cheaper.
 The landlord accepted my offer so quickly and without question he clearly wanted to find a reliable renter.
 What is more, I later learnt there were numerous empty apartments at City Square Residence.